 Parts of Speech

-In English there are eight categories of words, known as parts of speech, which together form the basis of English grammar.
+In English there are eight categories of words, known as eight parts of speech, which together form the basis of English grammar.

 The 8 Parts of Speech

 naming words used to identify a type of person, place, thing, idea or state, or to identify a particular one of these

 modify verbs, adjectives or other adverbs to express how, where, when and how often something is being done

 stand in place of nouns to help us avoid having to repeat the noun word again and again when we refer to it

 express relationships of location and time between people, things and places (nouns) to tell where or when something happened